ZachSham/One-Time-Pad/README.md

 # One-Time-Pad
 ## Overview
 This C++ project implements a basic One-Time Pad (OTP) encryption and decryption system.
 The OTP is a symmetric encryption technique that uses a random key of the same length as the plaintext, making it theoretically unbreakable when the key is truly random and used only once.
+My proffesor during my first semester of college, taught us briefly about the One-Time Pad.
+I was very intrugued by it, so I decided to implement it in C++.

 ## Features
 Generate Random Key: Creates a random key of the same length as the input plaintext.